 2) Liquids I could find in my fridge that day: fruit punch sparkling water, pickle juice, and a few drops of lemon juice

-I put the film rolls in mason jars and poured the liquids right on top, then waited impatiently for 24 hours.
-I am not sure why I was impatient since I wouldn’t see the actual exposures for another few days.
-One week later, we eagerly developed the rolls at home and then scanned the images.
+I put the film rolls in mason jars and poured the liquids right on top, then keenly waited for 24 hours.
+I am unsure why I was impatient since I wouldn’t see the actual exposures for another few days, but it’s exciting!
+We eagerly developed the rolls at home one week later and then scanned the images.

 The red wine film soup produced more color and tonal shifts, with a few pictures having a subtle purple tone.
-You can tell that something is different for the pickle juice mixture as if someone poured liquid on the film and forgot to wipe it up.
-Between the two recipes, I guess I expected more color shifts.
+You can tell that something is different for the pickle juice mixture, as if someone poured liquid on the film and forgot to wipe it up.
+Between the two recipes, I expected more color shifts.

 Will I film soup again?
 Probably.
 It’s a fun experimental process, and I like the anticipation and surprise you get from it.

 A more expensive red wine bottle (less watered down) might do the trick next time and produce more effects on the film.
+Or maybe I will soup the film longer than 24 hours.
 But I will also experiment with other liquids to see what I get.
-The possibilities are endless.
+The possibilities are endless with film soup.

-However, I don’t think I will film soup rolls that I can’t easily take again in specific locations.
-For example, if I am traveling to a foreign country visiting for the first time, I will not soup those film rolls.
+However, I don’t think I will film soup rolls I can’t easily take again in specific locations.
+For example, if I am visiting a foreign country for the first time, I will not soup those film rolls.
 But if it is something closer to home, then maybe!